Meet Benhaven's Board Members

 Mr. Casper is currently the Executive Vice President and the Chief Operating Office of Connex Credit Union, headquartered in North Haven, Connecticut.
 He received his undergraduate degree from the University of South Carolina, Columbia, South Carolina and his MBA from Quinnipiac University, Hamden, Connecticut.

-Thomas Igoe, Board Treasurer and Secretary
+Thomas Igoe, Vice Chair & Treasurer

 Mr. Igoe joined Benhaven in 2017 after a career as a practicing attorney in New York City.
 With expertise in corporate finance and corporate regulation, he served as Vice-chairman and Chairman of a large national law firm and then as CEO of a global lawyers professional Liability Insurance company for its member national and international law firms.